Home Inspections

 Use Infrared Thermography for Peace of Mind Infrared Thermography of Your Home

-In Home Inspections for home and building purchasers, home owners, co-op boards, condo associations, business owners and others, the main advantage of an infrared survey is that it gives a view of building conditions beyond what can be seen by eyes alone.
+For home inspections for home and building purchasers, homeowners, co-op boards, condo associations, business owners and others: the main advantage of an infrared survey is that it gives a view of building conditions beyond what can be seen by eyes alone.

 Another advantage is that it is a non-destructive method of testing, so it does not disturb the area being investigated.